Environmental issues in Southern Africa: Coal mining and how it affects the environment

-Coal mining is one of Southern Africa's main energy source, but it holds a huge negative impact on the land's water, air and soil quality.
+Coal mining is one of Southern Africa's main energy sources, but it holds a huge negative impact on the land's water, air and soil quality.
 Acid mine drainage is the result of the excess coal mining that occurs.
 Sulphuric Acid is released from coal mining, and although the generalizing process is slow, the time it takes for the acid to neutralize is equally as slow.
 When clean, excess water is released from the rock masses that are broken through mining, it's mixed with the sulphuric acid causing the water to become toxic.
-This toxic, contaminated water kills plants and animals, while also dissolving aluminum and heavy minerals found in clean water (increasing toxicity level).
+This toxic, contaminated water kills plants and animals, while also dissolving aluminium and heavy minerals found in clean water (increasing toxicity level).
 Although rocks which contain calcium carbonate are able to neutralize the acidic water, Southern Africa does not have the rocks which contain these minerals.